| Title: | Plot Lexis Diagrams for Demographic Purposes |

 character, The source of the raw data.
 Supported sources: HMD. |

-When using raw triangular data from HMD or other sources, the data is not well prepared for further use. tidy_triangular_data
+When using raw triangular data from HMD or other sources, the data is not well prepared for further use. tidy_triangular_data does some transformations to prepare the data, mainly for visualization using ggplot2.

 A data.frame.